AdaCore/learn/content/courses/advanced-ada/chapters/exceptions.rst

 This time we do have a symbolic backtrace, which shows information similar to what we got in the debugger.

-For users on OSX machines, ``addr2line`` does not exist.
+For users on OSX machines, :program:`addr2line` does not exist.
 On these machines, however, an equivalent solution exists.
-You need to link your application with an additional switch, and then use the tool ``atos``, as in:
+You need to link your application with an additional switch, and then use the tool :program:`atos`, as in:

 .. code-block:: none